andresti/markdown-cv/index.md

 `2007 - 2009`
 __MSc in Computer Science, University of Tartu__

-* Thesis: "Ripple-Down Rule Sets and MDL Learning", supervisors Jaak Vilo and Meelis Kull
+* Thesis: "Ripple-Down Rule Sets and MDL Learning", supervisors Jaak Vilo and Meelis Kull - used the minimal description length (MDL) principle to learn rule sets with exceptions that are also naturally understandable to humans.

 `2003 - 2007`
 __BSc in Physics, University of Tartu__